Skip to content

 Who is STEM Start for?

-STEM Start assists first-generation college students from South Carolina in reaching their career goals in science, technology, engineering or mathematics (STEM) majors.
+STEM Start assists first-year, first-generation and/or Pell-eligible Clemson students who are residents of South Carolina in reaching their career goals in science, technology, engineering, or mathematics (STEM) majors.
+Click here for a list of eligible STEM majors at Clemson.

 STEM Start Eligibility

-STEM Start is open to all admitted Summer Start and Fall Start students who are first-generation students (meaning that your parents have not earned a bachelor's degree) and majoring in one of the STEM fields.
+STEM Start is open to all Summer and Fall admitted students who are first-generation and/or Pell-eligible and are majoring in one of the STEM fields.
+First-generation means that your parents have not earned a bachelor's degree.
+Also, if your sibling is currently enrolled in college or has earned a degree, you are still considered a first-generation student.
 You also must be willing to commit to being present for the entire Summer experience.
-Family vacations, camps, dance competitions etc. will not be excused absences for this experience because the semester is so compressed.
-Missing a day is like missing a week of classes.
+Family vacations, camps, dance competitions, etc. will not be excused absences for this experience.
+Missing one day is like missing three days of classes due to the compressed timeline of the summer II semester.

 Time Frame Action

-August 6 Move out of Summer Housing assignment
+August 6 Final move out of Summer Housing assignment for students who took in-person finals on August 5

 The STEM Start Experience